nomeata/screen-message/README.md

 If  sm  is  called  with `-` as a command line argument, it will read the text to be shown from the standard input.
-It will read the input until it reaches the end of the file, or the  line  feed character `\f`, and show the input read so far at once.
+It will read the input until it reaches the end of the file, or the  line  form character `\f`, and show the input read so far at once.
 Newline characters at the beginning or the end are ignored.
 The input is assumed to be UTF-8  encoded.

 This  can  be  used to create automatic displays of changing data or similar tricks.
 For